Our Future Path! A plan for a better world!

 When our laws are passed by the majority, it is more likely that most of the population will be happier with the results than if we were ruled by some authoritarian government that might pass laws that only a minority of the population agreed with.
 However, the problem is that in our democracy the majority does not always rule.

 In most places, our representatives and other elected officials can win an election with just a plurality of the votes.
 That is, with just more votes than their opponents, which may be far less than a majority.
-In addition, even though a majority of our representatives must vote for a bill for it to pass, they could do so even when a majority of us do not approve of the bill.
+In addition, even though a majority of our representatives must vote for a bill for it to pass, they could do so even when a majority of their constituents do not approve of the bill.
 There are also many problems with Majority Rule itself.

 Then, our representatives may not always vote the way most of us would have wanted.
 Instead, they may base their vote on what they want, on what their political party wants, or on what some special interest group or big campaign donor wants.
 There have been many attempts to try to fix this problem.
 There has been campaign reform, special interest group regulation, and ethics improvement, but the underlying issues have not been addressed.